rajington/windowsapp/README.md

 ## How To Use

 Run the app.
 Then create your config file at `~/.windowsapp.{coffee,js}` and put some code in it.
 Then reload the config file from the menu.
-(You may want to bind a hot key to reload the app during testing for convenience.)
+(You may want to bind a hot key to reload the app during testing for convenience.
+Or you can toggle the auto-reload option from the menu.)

 You can use either `~/.windowsapp.coffee` or `~/.windowsapp.js`.
 If both exist, whichever was edited more recently will be used.
 If you want to force the other one to be loaded, use `touch` on the file.